 Funds for these services will be covered by the Building Maintenance Budget.

-Policy implications:
+Policy Implications:

-Not applicable.
+Not Applicable.

 Regional Significance:

-Not applicable.
+Not Applicable.

-Sustainability implications:
+Sustainability Implications:

+Not Applicable.

+Consultation:

 The Tender from Joondalup Plumbing Services represents best value to the City as it achieved the highest qualitative assessment score and also submitted the lowest priced offer.
 Joondalup Plumbing Services is a well established service provider that has, since 1980, been providing plumbing maintenance services to various local businesses and private residents including the City of Joondalup.
 It submitted the lowest priced offer and demonstrated capacity and experience in successfully completing similar projects in the past and currently is involved in ongoing plumbing projects for the City of Wanneroo, Mindarie Regional Council, Georgiou Group and Wanneroo Golf Club.
 It is also the City's current contracted service provider for plumbing maintenance services.